diya7code/PasswordStrengthChecker/README.md

 4. Cybersecurity Tools – Can be integrated into security software to help users assess their password strength.

 5. Educational Purposes – Used in coding exercises to teach string manipulation and security concepts.
+6.
+7.
+8. (Not finalized.Planning to add more features)